matthlavacka/car-list/README.md

-CARS BRANDS AND MODELS LIST
+CAR BRANDS AND MODELS LIST
 =============

 JSON string of all car brands and their models